Welcome to today's edition of the Rush 24-7 podcast.

 And I'll tell you what, my son or his wife, either one would make a better president than Jeb Bush.

-Uh but mine could.
+But mine could.

-Well, but they might not they might not want it.
+Well, but they might not want it.

-What do you mean you might they might could.
+What do you mean you might they might could?

-Oh, I got you.
+I got you.

-But I had to touch it.
+But I had to talk to you.

 Sorry.

-Well, uh you call any time.
+Well, you call anytime.

 Call it from the ledge, from bed, wherever.